noynaert/act102handouts/03_Links/03B_Uploading_to_Webservices.md

 }
 ```

 After this is set up, do either F1 or Ctrl-Shift-P to open the menu.
-Select "
+Select "SFTP: Sync remote -> Local

 Note that this file ***must*** go in the root of the ACT102 folder on your local system.